liubov87/hugs/readme.md

       Number of sockets to use per receiver
       Default: 10
     -th, -threads
-      Number of threads to use
+      Number of threads to use.
+It is safe to use many threads (more than CPU cores) in this app, since it is IO bound.
+Feel free to crank it up a notch
       Default: 100
     -t, -time
       How long to perform hugs (in minutes).
 Leave at 0 to never stop hugging